xNyo/qrpi/README.md

 # qrpi
-*qrpi* is a little qr code generator web api written in Python with asyncio and [qrcode](https://github.com/lincolnloop/python-qrcode), in a single file
+**qrpi** is a little qr code generator web api written in Python with asyncio and [qrcode](https://github.com/lincolnloop/python-qrcode), in a single file

 ## Requirements
 - Python 3.6

 ## Installation
+Check out [this asciinema](https://asciinema.org/a/fSdRROhNVRhm7U95jQosMM85O) or follow the instructions below
 ```bash
 # get the source code
 $ git clone ...